Resource Planning and Management: How to Staff Projects Without Burning Out Your Best People

 The good news?
 Most failures aren’t unique catastrophes.
 They usually stem from a few classic mistakes that are surprisingly easy to sidestep once you know what to look for.
 Let’s walk through the biggest pitfalls so you can steer clear of them.

+Over-allocating your top performers.
 It’s tempting, isn’t it?
 You have a critical, high-stakes project, and your immediate instinct is to throw your best people at it.
 While it feels like the safest bet, it’s a direct path to burning out your stars.

-When one or two people consistently get the lion’s share of the toughest work, they become a bottleneck—a single point of failure.
+When one or two people consistently get the lion’s share of the toughest work, they become a bottleneck, a single point of failure.
 Their own well-being suffers, and you miss a huge opportunity to develop the rest of your team.

 The Fix: Spread the opportunity.
 Use your resource plan to get an honest look at everyone’s workload.
 For example, instead of giving a tough client report to your senior analyst again, pair a mid-level analyst with them to co-lead the project.
 This protects your A-players and makes your entire team stronger.
+Kantata’s 2026 predictions for professional services highlight this shift, noting that firms are increasingly focused on deploying the right expertise at the right moment rather than simply chasing utilization targets in isolation.

 A great resource plan isn’t about squeezing every last drop of productivity from one person.
 It’s about elevating the entire team’s capacity and building a more resilient organization where skills and responsibility are shared.

+Forgetting about non-project work.
 This is probably the most common oversight.
 We look at a 40-hour work week and assume that means we have 40 hours of project availability.
 Anyone who’s ever worked in an office knows that’s a fantasy.
 This thinking ignores all the “invisible” work that quietly eats up the day.

-• Administrative Overhead: Answering emails, jumping into department meetings, and filling out timesheets.
+- Administrative Overhead: Answering emails, jumping into department meetings, and filling out timesheets.

-• Training and Development: It’s crucial for growth, but it pulls people away from their project checklists.
+- Training and Development: It’s crucial for growth, but it pulls people away from their project checklists.

-• Unplanned Fire Drills: An urgent client call or a last-minute request from leadership.
+- Unplanned Fire Drills: An urgent client call or a last-minute request from leadership.

 The Fix: Be realistic.
 A good rule of thumb is to assume only 70-80% of someone’s time is available for dedicated project work.
 If someone has a 40-hour week, schedule them for no more than 28-32 hours of project tasks.
 Budgeting for that non-project time will suddenly make your timelines feel much more achievable.